This scholarship is established in memory of Mary J. Yamamoto to support equal access to education.

 Application Deadline: April 15.

-The Mary J. Yamamoto Memorial Scholarship helps graduating high school seniors from Nevada and Michigan who will be attending accredited colleges, universities, trade schools to obtain a 2 or 4-year degree or certificate.
+The Mary J. Yamamoto Memorial Scholarship helps young women graduating high school seniors from Nevada and Michigan who will be attending accredited colleges, universities, trade schools to obtain a 2 or 4-year degree or certificate.

 Contribute online to the Mary J. Yamamoto Scholarship in her memory.